Frugal-Foods/Frugal-Foods-BE/pull-request_template.md

-#Describe Your Changes Below
+# Describe Your Changes Below and say where to start in the files changed.
+Also say why you made this change.

-#Pull Request
+# Pull Request
 - [ ] New feature (adds functionality)
 - [ ] Refactor
-- [ ] Add Styling
 - [ ] Fix Bugs
 - [ ] Add Testing
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Other (please describe):

-#Please describe the tests that you ran to verify your changes.
+# Please describe the tests that you ran to verify your changes.
 - [ ] I tested my changes in the browser
 - [ ] I tested my changes with SimpleCov